scripsi/scripsi.uk/docs/science/statistics/measuring-noise/index.md

 ## The END of noise

-In response to [World Health Organisation guidelines](https://www.euro.who.int/en/health-topics/environment-and-health/noise) about the negative health impacts of noise, the European Parliament passed the [Environmental Noise Directive](https://ec.europa.eu/environment/noise/directive_en.htm) (END).
+In response to a World Health Organisation report about the negative health impacts of noise, the European Parliament passed the [Environmental Noise Directive](https://ec.europa.eu/environment/noise/directive_en.htm) (END).
 This required member states to consider the impacts of noise on people and take steps to mitigate those impacts where they were excessive.
 It created a framework for how authorities should determine, communicate and reduce the effects of environmental noise.
 In Scotland, the result was a website, [Scotland's Noise](https://noise.environment.gov.scot/index.html), which maps the expected noise levels in the main population centres ("agglomerations") across the country.
 Here's what it looks like for central Edinburgh, where I live:

 ![Central Edinburgh daytime noise map](measuring-noise01.png)